The Henle Library is one of my favorite sheet music reading apps.

 With Newzik Web, you can access your scores from a web browser, and, for example, display two pages side by side on a computer screen.

 With Newzik Web, however, you can open and annotate your scores via a web browser on any platform.
-This works very well on Mac or PC (even Linux), but it’s a shame there’s no dedicated application outside the Apple world.
+This works very well on Mac or PC (even on Linux), but it’s a shame there’s no dedicated application outside the Apple world.

 Unfortunately, all these features come at a price, and you’ll need a rather expensive subscription to take advantage of all the capabilities of Newzik.